 When they dug it all up, the couple had a trove of 19th century U.S. gold coins stuffed into rusty cans.
 Their worth: $10 million.

-It’s believed to the biggest “collection” of gold coins ever unearthed in the United States, said the San Francisco Chronicle.
+It’s believed to the biggest “collection” of gold coins ever unearthed in the United States and the highest value of commemorative coins as well, said the San Francisco Chronicle .
 The Sierra Nevada mountain range stretches mostly north-south inside California, much of it along the Nevada border.
 The California Gold Rush began at Sutter’s Mill, near Coloma, in the western foothills of the Sierra Nevada in 1848.

 This modern-day saga began last year as the couple walked their dog on their property and noticed the top of a decaying canister poking out of the ground.